Loriisokay/js-code-samples/README.md

 # js-code-samples

-Wrote this code as a part of my JS course from FreeCodeCamp.org
+Have been writing this code as a part of my JS course from FreeCodeCamp.org